What is a RiverLink transponder?

 There is no fee if you receive your monthly account statement by e-mail or access it

-When an account becomes inactive (no tolling or other account activity) for 365 days,
+When an account becomes inactive (no tolling or other account activity) for 365 consecutive

 I see a $x.xx "pending charge" on my bank registry – is this a duplicate charge?

-Many customers may see a "pending charge" on their bank statement online which is not
+Some customers may see a "pending charge" on their online bank statement, which is not

-an actual charge, and is seen by certain banks as they prepare and authorize an
+an actual charge, and is shown by certain banks as they prepare and authorize an

 actual charge being incurred.